shipfast10/weather-app/README.md

 Handles city not found error (status 404) and shows a custom error message.

-🙋‍♂️ Author
-Your Name
-🔗 GitHub
-📧 your.email@example.com

 📄 License
 This project is open-source and available under the MIT License.